-I’m an author, educator, and sustainability nut living in rural Rhode Island.
-I have three dogs, seven chickens, and one goal: to grow my own food and get (mostly!) off the grid—while still having high-speed internet.
+I’m an author, former educator, and sustainability nut living in rural Rhode Island.
+I have two dogs, eleven chickens, and one goal: to grow my own food and get (mostly) off the grid—while still having high-speed internet.
 If I were a pioneer, I’d be dead.

 I’ve worked in insurance, restaurants, retail, taught martial arts, worked at a famous music library, run the art department at day camp, and supersized fries.
 I failed out of music school, fired myself from my own company to teach, then ended up working for a Silicon Valley startup by accident, asking, “Startup what?”